Perryhdlp/sotfAkPI-helper/README.md

 The Sea of Thieves API Helper extension was developed by [Perryhdlp](https://github.com/perryhdlp), a passionate developer with an interest in gaming and API integration.
 Feel free to check out my GitHub profile for more projects and contributions.

+## Security and Data Privacy

+The 'rat' cookie retrieved by the Sea of Thieves API Helper extension is an encoded HS256 JWT token.
+It is encrypted with a decryption key known only to Rare/Microsoft.
+The extension does not store or transmit any user data.
+Your personal information and gameplay statistics remain secure and are not accessed or stored by the extension or the developer.

 ## Installation

 1. Clone or download the repository to your local machine.